 December, 26, 2016, John Æonid — ROUGH DRAFT

 Mirror Neurons where initially observed in terms of neurological impulses.
 I'm writing out what is purely speculation about their nature.
-I do not have the resouses to delve into all of the research of the subject, so I starting with an assumption that there is an important question that has yet to be answered.
+I do not have the resourses to delve into all of the research of the subject, so I starting with an assumption that there is an important question that has yet to be answered.

-when I read about Mirror Neurons, I get the impression that they will be found to be a parallel set of neurons that sit along side actual motor neurons, somotasensory neurons, and others.
+when I read about Mirror Neurons, I get the impression that they will be found to be a parallel set of neurons that sit along side actual motor neurons, somatosensory neurons, and others.
 But, I'm not convinced that this is necessarily so.
 From a systems point of view, the role of Mirror Neurons might actually work in three particular ways, the first of which being that there are no mirror neurons.
 And, I don't think this list can be any larger.